AIM Leadership Academy

 May 2000 – August 2014

-Member of the first team at Farm Credit Services to implement the transformation to using an agile methodology for software development, helped champion practices such as test-driven development and service-level testing.
-Developed extensive domain knowledge and expertise by working on various internal financial systems built on various platforms.
+Member of the first team at Farm Credit Services to implement the transformation to using an agile methodology for software development, helped champion practices such as continuous integration, test-driven development and service-level testing.
+Developed extensive domain knowledge and expertise by working on various internal financial systems built on various internal and external platforms.

-Lead the process of Expanding Applications Development’s intern program.
+Lead the process of expanding Applications Development’s internal leadership Program.
 This involved leading a team of interns and full-time employees in a software development project.
 Championed a creative and experiential interview process for candidate selection.
 Provided leadership to the Intern Team on the day-to-day operations, project management, and project resources.